jbdakeyo/IsopolySolarWind/README.md

 * f-supersonic solutions <details><p> - The f-supersonic solutions are known, but less used in the space weather community.
 They induce a rapidly accelerating solar wind solution with a critical radius very close to the Sun inside the super-expansion region, ranging between 1 and $\sim$ 3 $r_\odot$, for coronal temperatures of the order of 0.5 - 3 MK.
 They also induce a deceleration region, but approximately from the end of the super-expansion region to $\sim$ 8 $r_\odot$.  </details></p>

 The numerical and physical justification for the choice between the two solutions is automatically made.
 It depends on the determination of the critical radius, which must respects the requirements of the transonic solutions.
 More details are available in [Dakeyo et al. (2024b)](https://arxiv.org/abs/2408.06155).
-Recommendations for appropriate isopoly input values are provided at the end of the `ExampleNotebook.ipynb` file in the repository.
+Recommendations for appropriate isopoly input values are provided at the end of the `IsopolyNotebookExample.ipynb` file in the repository.

 Since all solutions are computed with the same set of codes, each of the above solutions can be obtained by modifying the inputs parameters.
 The `main_iso_poly_dakeyo2024b` code returns an array of heliocentric distances ($r$ in solar radii), density ($n$ in #.$cm^-3$ ), fluid velocity ($u$ in km/s), fluid temperatures ($T_p$ and $T_e$ in Kelvin), polytropic indexes profiles ($\gamma_p$ and $\gamma_e$), expansion factor profile ($f$) and a bolean mentionning if this is a "f-supersonic" type solution (bol_super=0 $\rightarrow$ f-subsonic, bol_super=1 $\rightarrow$ f-supersonic).